gnieboer/tsp-redesign/pages/loan-basics/benefits-and-limitations.md

 ---

 # How a TSP loan works
 When you take a loan, you borrow from your contributions to your TSP account.
 Your loan amount can’t exceed the amount of your own contributions and earnings from those contributions.
-You can’t borrow from contributions or earnings from your agency or service.
+Also, you cannot borrow from contributions or earnings you get from your agency or service.

 If you meet the loan eligibility rules and your loan request is approved, the loan amount is removed from your TSP account.
 You must repay your loan with interest.
 Generally, loans are repaid through payroll deductions.
 Your repayments restore the amount of your loan, plus interest, to your account.
 For additional information, visit [Repaying your loan](repaying-your-loan.md).